Is it a hoverboard?

 Step 6: Tie the knot and ride!

-Pass the end of the rope through the hole and tie a safety knot to the bottom of the board.
+Pass the rope's end through the hole and tie a safety knot to the bottom of the board.
 Take some time to flatten the board and test the stability of the junction.
 Give your kids a trial run and feel the freedom of summer surfing.

 If you think it is too much trouble to make your own, then take a look at our finished product, with two meters of rope, cool to play!